 Carrier oil extraction is much gentler than the Rick Simpson method.
 In order to extract CBD this way, plant material is decarboxylated first.
-The decarboxylation process involves heating the plants to a high temperature to cook it, which is what activates the cannabinoids first.
+The decarboxylation process involves heating the plant to a high temperature to cook it, which is what activates the cannabinoids.
 Then, the decarboxylated plant material is submerged in a carrier oil.

 Common carrier oils include coconut oil, hemp seed oil, and more.
 The most commonly used carrier oil is olive oil.
 Once submerged, the plant material is slowly and gently heated for a period of several hours, allowing the cannabinoids to steep into the carrier oil.
 There are a few benefits of doing it this way, but it still isn’t perfect.
 This is very affordable for companies that produce CBD and it also carries absolutely no risk of contamination.
 Nothing unnatural and no harsh chemicals ever come in contact with the CBD that will go into the final product.

-The drawbacks of this method still exist, though.
-Even though the CBD itself won’t be contaminated, the final product that gets delivered to the consumer has to contain preservatives and other additives.
-CBD oil that is extracted this way is highly perishable.
-This method also doesn’t create very potent products because the yield is low in general and there is no way to concentrate it because the CBD and other cannabinoids can’t be separated from the carrier oil.
+Drawbacks to this method still exist, though.
+Even though the CBD itself won’t be contaminated, the final product that gets delivered to the consumer has to contain preservatives and other additives because CBD oil that is extracted this way is highly perishable.
+This method also doesn’t create very potent products because the yield is low in general, and there is no way to concentrate it because the CBD and other cannabinoids can’t be separated from the carrier oil.

 Alcohol extraction became popular because it is generally better than the previous two methods, even though this is still a type of solvent extraction.
 In this method, ethyl alcohol or ethanol is used.
 Ethanol is a better option than any of the hydrocarbons because it is completely safe for consumption and doesn’t destroy any of the compounds in the plant.
 This is also better than a carrier oil extraction because it can be concentrated.

-In order to get the CBD out of the plant material this way, it is decarboxylated first.
-From there, two different paths can be taken.
+In order to get the CBD out of the plant material, first it is decarboxylated.
+From there, the process can take two different paths.
 One way that CBD can be extracted with ethanol is through steeping, similar to the other two types of solvent extraction.
-The plant matter is submerged in the ethanol until all of the cannabinoids have been pulled into it, and then can be boiled away.
+The plant matter is submerged in the ethanol until all of the cannabinoids have been pulled into it, and then the ethanol can be boiled away.
 This is the more difficult way to use ethanol, though.
 It has a high boiling point and doesn’t destroy the waxes found in cannabis or hemp, which means that it is much more difficult to purify.

 More often, the decarboxylated plant material is packed into a container, and ethanol is dripped through it into a reservoir.
 This way, the ethanol pulls all of the cannabinoids, plant waxes, terpenes, and more with it as it runs over the plants.